cbettoni/trello-clone/README.md

 # README

-Trello clone using Ruby 7 and Kanban library tool
+Trello clone using Ruby 7, Tailwind and Kanban library tool